PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 <br>What sets time series data apart from other data is that the analysis can show how variables change over time.
 In other words, time is a crucial variable because it shows how the data adjusts over the course of the data points as well as the final results.
 It provides an additional source of information and a set order of dependencies between the data.
 <br>Time series analysis typically requires a large number of data points to ensure consistency and reliability.
 An extensive data set ensures you have a representative sample size and that analysis can cut through noisy data.
 It also ensures that any trends or patterns discovered are not outliers and can account for seasonal variance.
 Additionally, time series data can be used for forecasting—predicting future data based on historical data.([Source](https://www.tableau.com/learn/articles/time-series-analysis)).

-Also, make sure to check out LaBarr's video, where he explains the difference between the two types data.
+Also, check out LaBarr's video, where he explains the difference between the two data types.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/FsroWpkUuYI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>